xurei/restgoose/docs/rest-lifecycle.md

 This step is the actual call to the database.
 It is responsible of the creation of the MongoDB query with [mongoose](https://mongoosejs.com/).

-It executes the query returned by the `fetch` hook, or uses the default behaviour (see the [reference table](#reference-table) below).
+It executes the query returned by the `fetch` middleware, or uses the default behaviour (see the [reference table](#reference-table) below).

 ### postFetch